republique-et-canton-de-geneve/sedex-Message-Handler/README.md

 In order to make the application work correctly, you will need a working configuration file.
 All files are in the conf folder.

 The builded project is in src/distribution folder, zipped.

 # Contributing

 Contributions are welcome !
 You can either make a pull request or submit an issue on github.
-* Please use the development branch for pull requests modifying the source code.
+* Please use branch "master" for pull requests modifying the source code.
 * You can however use the master branch for pull requests concerning the documentation only.

 # Licence